-“fire of the coming Age.”
-The Greek does not refer to “eternal fire,” as if the fire would last forever, but rather “the fire of the coming Age,” that is, the fire associated with Christ’s kingdom on earth, when the wicked will be punished by being thrown into Gehenna.
-The Greek word aiōnios (αἰώνιος) in this context does not refer to how long the fire burns as to the fact that it is the fire that is spoken of that relates to the Day of Judgment associated with the Messianic Age, the Coming Age.
+“fire in the age to come.”
+The Greek does not refer to “eternal fire,” as if the fire would last forever, but rather “the fire in the age to come,” that is, the fire associated with Christ’s kingdom on earth, when the wicked will be punished by being thrown into Gehenna.
+The Greek word aiōnios (αἰώνιος) in this context does not refer to how long the fire burns as to the fact that it is the fire that is spoken of that relates to the Day of Judgment associated with the Messianic Age, the Coming Age, the age to come.

 Centuries before the New Testament was written, and still during New Testament times, the Rabbis taught about two Ages, the present one we live in and the future Messianic Age.
 This teaching of two ages can be seen throughout Scripture, and indeed, understanding them can really boost our understanding of Scripture.
 The age we live in today is referred to as the “present evil age” (Gal.
 1:4).
 In Luke 20:34-35, Jesus said the people of “this age” marry, but those people who are considered worthy to attain “that age” (the future Messianic Age) do not marry.
 Jesus also taught about a sin that would not be forgiven in “this age” or the coming one (Matt.
 12:32).
 The Devil is called “the god of this age” (2 Cor.
 4:4), because he rules this age but not the next.
 Furthermore, his demons are called “the rulers of this age” (1 Cor.
 2:6-8) because of the power they wield, and what they promote as wise is called “the wisdom of this age” (1 Cor.
 2:6).
 The present evil age offers a lot of temporal satisfaction, so God warns those people who are rich in “this age” not to be haughty (1 Tim.
 6:17), but Demas loved “this present age” and left Paul (2 Tim.
 4:10).
 In fact, believers are strictly warned not be conformed to “this age” (Rom.
 12:2), but in this “present age” are to live self-controlled, upright, godly lives (Titus 2:12).